-a.
-If the bypass is necessary to perform construction or maintenance-related activities essential to meet the requirements of this permit.
+- a.
+If the bypass is necessary to perform construction or maintenance-related activities essential to meet the requirements of this permit. - b.
+If there are feasible alternatives to bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, stopping production, maintenance during normal periods of equipment down time, or transport of untreated wastes to another treatment facility.

-- b.
-If there are feasible alternatives to bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, stopping production, maintenance during normal periods of equipment down time, or transport of untreated wastes to another treatment facility. - c.
+- c.
 If the bypass is planned and scheduled to minimize adverse effects on the public and the environment. - d.
-If the bypass is to a body of water different from the original point of discharge and its impacts to the new environment.
+If the bypass is to the original point of discharge.

 After review of the above and the adverse effects of the proposed bypass and any other relevant factors, the Department may approve or deny the request.
-The public shall be notified and given an opportunity to comment on bypass incidents of significant duration, to the extent feasible.
+The public may be notified and given an opportunity to comment on bypass incidents of significant duration, to the extent feasible.
 Approval of a request to bypass will be by administrative order issued by the Department under RCW 90.48.120.

-C. Duty to Mitigate
+B. Duty to Mitigate